Also called tocandira, conga ant or ant 24, it has the most painful poison in the world. A story with hidden connections.

 Fun facts about bullet ants

-Bullet ants can live between 45 and 60 days.
+Mostt bullet ants live between 45 and 60 days.

-They form colonies of up to 500 ants, but they usually hang around in groups of 10 to 20 individuals.
+They form colonies of up to 500 ants, but they usually gather in groups of 10 to 20 individuals.

 They feed on insects, leaf exudate and sap.